MediaTech Logo

 The party’s policy package focuses on stricter enforcement, tighter skills targeting, and requiring migrants to make a clearer upfront contribution to the country.

-ACT would also overhaul the Accredited Employer Work Visa system by forcing skill categories to expire annually unless there is clear evidence of ongoing labour shortages.
+ACT would overhaul the Accredited Employer Work Visa system by forcing skill categories to expire annually unless there is clear evidence of ongoing labour shortages.

 "That means no jobseeker support, accommodation supplement, or income-tested benefits for a migrant’s first five years here," Seymour said on May 3.